 Insurance

-Insurers must meet expectations through a technology-forward strategy by providing flexible and transparent insurance plans, complex risk assessments, and innovative new entrants.
+Insurers must balance expectations, opportunities, and security risks through technology-forward strategies to provide flexible and transparent insurance plans, complex risk assessments, and innovative new entrants.

 #